-If you run a restaurant, store or other small business where your staff are "on-the-go", desk-based messaging apps like Slack or Microsoft Teams just won't work for you.
+If you run a restaurant, store, or other small business where your staff is "on-the-go," desk-based messaging apps like Slack or Microsoft Teams just won't work for you.

 Instead, try Coast.
 Coast is a messaging mobile app and comms tool designed specifically for small businesses.
-It works as a hub for things like group chats, coordination of teams, scheduling shifts, swapping shifts and more.
-Of course, you can access via desktop too, if that’s what you’d prefer.
+It works as a hub for things like group chats, coordination of teams, scheduling shifts, swapping shifts, and more.
+Of course, you can access it via desktop too, if that’s what you’d prefer.

 During COVID-19, Coast is offering their service for free and assisting teams to switch to online communication.
 To redeem this offer, go to CoastApp.com and signup.